snabbco/snabb/src/program/l2vpn/README.md

 ### General Architecture

-The program `program.l2vpn.l2vpn` implements a virtual multi-port Ethernet switch on top of a plain IPv6 packet-switched network based on the architecture laid out in RFC 4664.
+The program `program.l2vpn.l2vpn` (sometimes abbreviated by `l2vpn` in this document) implements a virtual multi-port Ethernet switch on top of a plain IPv6 packet-switched network based on the architecture laid out in RFC 4664.
 From a customer perspective, the service consists of a set of physical ports attached to the provider's network at arbitrary locations with the semantics of a simple Ethernet switch, a.k.a. _learning bridge_.
 Each such port is called an _attachment circuit_ (AC).

 <a name="overview_MAC_learning"></a>Conceptually, the processing of an
 Ethernet frame entering the virtual switch through any of the ACs